Qxji/CS2MultiplayerMod/docs/troubleshooting.md

 [Issues with Port Forwarding?](./docs/forwarding_troubleshoot.md)

-If you still have issues, even though you have port forwarding enabled, check that your firewall/anti-virus allows opening ports on your local machine.

-If you still cannot connect, check that you are not under Carrier-Grade NAT (CGNAT).
-Open your router settings, check the displayed public IP address (WAN IP) and compare to the IP shown [here](https://api.ipify.org/).
-If they are different, you are likely behind CGNAT.
-You might have luck by letting someone else host.

 ### People connecting to the host (Clients)

 Check that your connection is not blocked by antivirus or your local firewall.
 Check that you are connected to the Internet.